flame-code/FLAME/docs/minhocao.rst

 ==================

 In addition to the standard *flame_in.yaml* file, further input files are required to start a MHM run.
-Also, important information will be written into output files other than *flame_log.yaml*
+Also, important the information will be written into output files other than *flame_log.yaml*

 **poscur.ascii/poscur.vasp**: starting or current configuration of a MHM run either in the *ascii* or *vasp* format, in Angstrom.
-Will be overwritten continuously as the simulation progresses with the current local minimum structure.
+It will be overwritten continuously as the simulation progresses with the current local minimum structure.